-Provide a dedicated source of funding and staff positions specifically tasked with coordinating water quality and associated ecosystem monitoring, assessment, and reporting efforts for the departments, boards, and commissions within the California Environmental Protection and Natural Resources Agencies.
+To enable continued progress, the Monitoring Council and its workgroups need a dedicated source of funding and staff positions specifically tasked with coordinating water quality and associated ecosystem monitoring, assessment, and reporting efforts for the departments, boards, and commissions within the California Environmental Protection and Natural Resources Agencies.
 Funding and positions are needed to: (a) enable staff to participate in the Monitoring Council's workgroups; (b) implement technology solutions, which would open up the environmental data systems within these agencies so that the data can be readily accessed by other governmental and non-governmental organizations, and (c) develop and maintain the My Water Quality internet portals that provide water quality and aquatic ecosystem health data and information to decision makers and the public.

-The letter and intent of SB 1070 cannot be fulfilled without the above-requested support.
 Members of the Monitoring Council, its Executive Director, and Assistant Director are available to brief agency and departmental executives and managers, members of the legislature, and appropriate legislative committees.